team-eternity/eternity/docs/readme.txt

 * Bugs Fixed, Known Issues *

 Bugs Fixed (between 4.02.00 and 4.03.00):

++ Fixed rare hard-lock when polyobjects start moving.

++ Fixed non-keyboard inputs sometimes being ignored while holding down any key- board keys.

++ Fixed instances where scrolling through weapons wouldn't work if the next wea- pon to be scrolled to is the same as the currently-equipped weapon.

++ Fixed crashes due to sound zone propagation through too many sectors.

++ Fixed enemies walking off onto other enemies if the floor height matched the height at the top of the enemy being walked on to.

++ Fixed weapondeltas setting weapon means of death to none if not specified in the delta.

++ Fixed Lost Souls spawned inside the player making them pop up.

++ Fixed a crash happening involving weapon counter and saving/loading.

++ Fixed a long-standing problem with barrels having the wrong height, breaking all sorts of scenarios which work correctly in DOOM and other ports.

++ Fixed wrong FOV when setting very wide aspect ratios.

++ Fixed fatal error happening at very big resolutions.

++ Fixed round-off errors with map thing angles.
+Now they match vanilla DOOM angles if multiples of 45.

++ A_SpawnEx was not transferring the FIREND flag.

 + Fixed a crash happening when setting the HUD message number of lines to 0 and then picking up something.